wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-scheduled-task.md

 8. Click **Create**.
 Choreo initializes the component with the sample implementation and opens the **Overview** page of the component.

+Now you can proceed to build and deploy the scheduled task.

+## Step 2: Build the scheduled task

+To build the scheduled task, follow the steps given below:

+1. In the left navigation menu, click **Build**.
+2. In the **Builds** pane, click **Build**.
+This opens the **Commits** pane where you can see all the commits related to the component.
+3. Select the latest commit and click **Build**.
+This triggers the build process and displays the build progress in the **Build Logs** pane.

+    !!! info
+         The build process can take a while to complete.
+When the build process is complete, the build will be listed in the **Builds** pane along with the build status.

+   Here, you will see the build status as **Success**.

-## Step 2: Deploy the scheduled task
+## Step 3: Deploy the scheduled task

 To deploy the scheduled task, follow the steps given below:

 1. In the left navigation menu, click **Deploy**.
-2. In the **Build Area** card, click **Configure & Deploy**.
+2. In the **Set Up** card, click **Configure & Deploy**.
 3. In the **Configurations** pane, specify values as follows for the configurable variables:

     !!! tip
          The configurable variables populated here are defined in the sample Ballerina project used in this guide.
 To learn how to declare configurable variables in Ballerina, see the [Ballerina documentation on declaring configurable variables](https://ballerina.io/learn/by-example/configurable-variables/).
 If configurable variables are detected in a connected Ballerina project, Choreo prompts for the respective values during component deployment.

     | **Field**     | **Value**                                                               |
     | ------------- | ----------------------------------------------------------------------- |